dstackai/dstack/docs/docs/tasks.md

 resources:
   gpu:
     # 24GB or more vRAM
-    memory: 24GB..
+    memory: 24GB
-    # Two or more GPU
+    # Two or more GPUs
-    count: 2..
+    count: 2
 ```

 </div>